SystemsApproach/sdn/intro.rst

 There is no controversy about the value of decoupling the network control and data planes.
-It is a well-established practice in networking, where closed/proprietary routers that pre-date SDN adopted this level of modularity.
+It is a well-established practice in networking, where closed/proprietary routers that predate SDN adopted this level of modularity.
 But the first principle of SDN is that the interface between the control and data planes should be both well-defined and open.
 This strong level of modularity is often